phuc16102001/near-dvp-ft/README.md

 }
 ```

-And there are meta data related to the Token:
+And there are meta data related to the token:

 ```rs
 pub struct FungibleTokenMetadata {